swo/16s-book/manuscript/sec04.md

 OTU calling in which you merge OTUs that have the same lineage.
 Now the OTUs are labelled by the lineages.
 This is how the ubiquitous taxa plots are made.

-## Common and uncommon OTU-calling methods
+## OTU-calling methods

 This is a survey of OTU-calling methods that are out there in the literature.
 This list is not exhaustive.
 The methods are listed are in the order I thought was easiest to explain.

-### Dereplication

-It may sound a little crazy, but simple dereplication is a kind of OTU calling: every unique sequence is its own OTU.
-Sometimes this approach is called "100% identity OTUs" to emphasize that all sequences in an OTU are 100% similar, that is, that there is only one sequence in each OTU.

-The advantage of dereplication is that it's quick and conceptually straightforward.
-You need not wrangle over whether the OTU calling method has introduced any weird bias into your data since, roughly speaking, dereplicated sequence *are* your data.
+### Amplicon sequence variants, or 100% identity OTUs

+As discussed above, this approach, which was originally infeasible because of computational and technical reasons, is becoming increasing popular.
+Lower error rates from sequencers combined with sophisticated denoising algorithms means that distinct amplicon sequence variants (ASVs), even ones that differ from one another by only one nucleotide, may very well be biologically distinct.

 ### *De novo* clustering

 As the name suggests, *de novo* clustering means making your own OTUs from scratch.
-There is an enormous diversity of *de novo* clustering methods.
-Some importants ones to know are UCLUST and its newer cousin UPARSE, which are implemented in the software program `usearch`.
-UCLUST may be the most popular *de novo* clustering algorithm.
-It is popular because it's relatively fast and, more importantly, it's part of the QIIME software pipeline (which will come up later).
-UPARSE is probably better and will probably displace UCLUST.

-Briefly, these algorithms try to identify a set of OTUs that are at some distance from one another.
+There is an enormous diversity of *de novo* clustering methods, but they all follow the same basic principle: they try to identify a set of OTUs that are at some "distance" from one another.
 (As you might guess, 97% OTUs are popular.)
 In some cases, the OTU's representative sequence will be the sequence of its most abundant member; in other cases, the OTU's representative sequence is some mish-mash of its member sequences.